-- Formation of arenium ion: The electrophile generated attacks on the benzene ring to form positively charged cyclohexadienyl cation better called an arenium ion containing one sp3 hybridized carbon atom.
+2. Formation of arenium ion: The electrophile generated attacks on the benzene ring to form a positively charged cyclohexadienyl cation better called an arenium ion containing one sp3 hybridized carbon atom.
 The positive charge is effectively distributed over three carbon atoms by resonance which makes it partially stable.

 Few examples of electrophilic aromatic substitution:

-Halogenation of Benzene: Benzene reacts with halogens in presence of Lewis acid like FeCl3, FeBr3 to form aryl halides.
-This reation is termed as halogenation of benzene.
+Benzene reacts with halogens in the presence of Lewis acid like FeCl3, FeBr3 to form aryl halides.
+This reaction is termed as halogenation of benzene.

 Join BYJU’S to witness the most innovative ways of learning.